You may have heard how mortgages come with “points” – a polite synonym for fees or premiums – your lender charges for loan origination or refinancing.

-There really is a point.
 Why would you want points?
 Well, when you buy a point or two along with your mortgage, you get a lower interest rate and lower monthly payments.

 Are Mortgage Points Pointless?